namidaco/namida/README.md

   - [Discord](https://discord.gg/WeY7DTVChT)

 > [!WARNING]
-> There are no websites for namidaco/namida other than GitHub & Telegram,
+> Namida is only available through [namida.app](https://namida.app), GitHub & Telegram.
-> we are not resposible for downloading from other sources.
+> We are not responsible for downloads from other sources.

 # LICENSE